 4) Commitment.
 In order to feel a high level of commitment, happy employees need to feel that they are doing something worthwhile and are making a difference.
 It is also key that they resonate with the vision and objectives of the company they work for.
 If you asked your staff what the business is trying to achieve what would they say?
 Are they clear on the objectives of your business?

 5) Confidence.
 This is the gateway to the other four drivers and it relates to how much self-belief each staff member holds and if they are willing to take a risk and give something new a go.

 I remember many years ago during the startup period of my business, I lost a large amount of money as a result of purchasing some advertising.
 The campaign failed miserably which led to me losing large amounts of confidence and belief in myself.
-I lost focus, constantly second-guessed myself and felt totally alone.
+I lost focus, constantly second-guessed myself, and felt totally alone.
 For me, this illustrated the importance to have a strong sense of resilience and self-belief about myself and also, as a business owner, to have the right people and experts around to guide, mentor and coach when you feel lost or start to lose confidence.

-Jane Anderson is the founder of Inside Out Coach.
+son is the founder of Inside Out Coach.